 High Dune Hike: The Essential Trail at Great Sand Dunes National Park

-The hike to High Dune is the perfect introduction to the vast dunefield at Great Sand Dunes National Park.
-It strikes the ideal balance between effort and reward, offering breathtaking panoramic views of the rolling sand dunes below and the snow-capped Sangre de Cristo Mountains beyond.
+To truly appreciate the scale of the dunes, one has to step into them.
+The hike to High Dune is the perfect introduction to the vast dunefield at Great Sand Dunes National Park, offering a balanced mix of effort and reward and panoramic views of the rolling sand dunes below and the snow-capped Sangre de Cristo Mountains beyond.

-In this article, I’ll take you on a hike into the dunefield, weave in a bit of story time along with some life lessons inspired by the sand, and provide the essentials you need to plan your own visit to Great Sand Dunes National Park — especially this hike.
+In this article, I’ll take you on a hike into the dunefield, share what I learned along the way, and cover everything you need to know to plan your own visit to Great Sand Dunes National Park.

 How Did the Dunes Form?